gravitational/teleport-plugins/access/slackbot/README.md

 A token can be provisioned from [api.slack.com](https://api.slack.com) by registering an App and associated Bot User for your workspace.

-In order to receive interaction callbacks, make sure the `listen` address is publicly accessible and register it with your App under `Features > Interactive Components > Request URL`.
+In order to receive interaction callbacks, make sure the `host` address is publicly accessible and register it with your App under `Features > Interactive Components > Request URL`.

 *NOTE*: For debug purposes, slack recommends using `ngrok http` to get a public HTTPS endpoint for your interaction callback.
+You must also use `--insecure-no-tls` option when running Slackbot under `ngrok`.

 ## Usage